Graduation is a big day. Make the most of it by getting your preparations done in plenty of time.

 Who is eligible to attend?

-- The following awards are presented at graduation: BA or BSc (with or without Honours), PGCE (Primary or Secondary), PGDip, MA, MSc or MTeach, MPhil, PhD
+- The following awards are presented at graduation: BA or BSc degrees (with or without Honours), PGCE (Primary or Secondary), PGDip, MA, MSc or MTeach, MPhil, PhD

-- If you achieve an appropriate award, or are expected to achieve an appropriate award, between December 2016 and 19th July 2017, you will be invited to the July graduation ceremonies
+- If you achieve an appropriate award, or are expected to achieve an appropriate award, between July 2017 and January 2018, you'll be invited to our February graduation ceremonies.
+Awards made or due after January 2018 will be invited to our July ceremonies